 Illabo to Stockinbingal: Workers’ Accommodation Facility

-Inland Rail’s contractor John Holland will establish a 350-person temporary workforce accommodation facility for the construction period, from 2025 to 2027.
+Inland Rail’s contractor John Holland is establishing a 350-person temporary workers’ accommodation facility that will be occupied from 2025 to 2027 while major construction is underway.

 • Rooms equipped with a desk and ensuite